 - Users must sign in to Google analytics.

-- Click the admin button, navigate to the selected view.
+- Click the admin button, and navigate to the selected view.

 - Go to the view column and click the Goal button.